 Thermal break growth to accelerate with increasingly stringent codes

 While the adoption of structural thermal breaks throughout North America has been exponential since the completion of the Westerleigh project in 2013, it has also been largely discretionary.
 Canadian provinces and local jurisdictions, as in the United States, adopt the national building code on varying schedules, depending on local climatic, economic, cultural and political variables.
 Vancouver has adopted higher standards than in most U.S. and Canadian jurisdictions.

-Increased awareness of structural thermal breaks among developers, architects, engineers, governments and code officials charged with cutting energy use and carbon emissions may soon make them a code requirement, as it already is throughout Europe.
+Increased awareness of structural thermal breaks among developers, architects, engineers, governments and code officials charged with cutting energy use and carbon emissions is driving many North American regions to make them a code requirement, as it has been for many years throughout Europe.